What’s Hot: The Weber Q1200 is capable of grilling just like a big grill but in a much smaller package.

 About the Weber Q1200 Portable Grill

 The Weber Q 1200 is one of three grills in the Q 1000 series.
 Like the Q1000, it is a propane gas portable grill, but it has a few upgrades.
-It currently available in 8 different colors and has a variety of accessories available separately.
+It is currently available in 8 different colors and has a variety of accessories available separately.
 It’s available at retailers for a slightly higher price tag than grills of a similar size.

 Features